-Following the government's notice of its intention to regulate the sale of traditional beer, specifically the abolition of in-home sale and consumption, Botswana Breweries (Pty) Ltd (BBL) invested in a channel formalisation exercise which seeks to create new markets in the licensed trade.
+Following the government's notice of its intention to regulate the sale of traditional beer, specifically the abolition of inhome sale and consumption, Botswana Breweries has continued to invest heavily in channel formalisation exercises that seek to create new markets in the licensed trade.

 This is done through the Chibuku Outlet Development Program where clearly designated Chibuku outlets will begin to operate under the new traditional beer regulations.
 The objective of trade formalisation is to move traditional beer outlets from residential areas to commercial areas in line with government regulation.
-BBL has embarked on the Chibuku Outlet Development Programme to ensure sustenance of its business, responsible trading, as well as to complement the government's efforts to regulate the sale of traditional beer.
+BBL has embarked on the Chibuku Outlet Development Programme ahead of the proposed Traditional Beer Regulations to ensure sustenance of its business and complement responsible trading practices.